3 Movements Against Gender-Based Violence in the Church

 by Rudy Mitchell, Senior Researcher

-The #MeToo movement has brought unprecedented public awareness of the scope of sexual assault women in the U.S. experience.
-These three additional movements bring to light sexual and gender-based violence in the church.
+The #MeToo movement has brought unprecedented public awareness of the scope of sexual assault against women in the U.S. experience.
+These three additional movements bring to light sexual and gender-based violence in the Church.

 A nod to the extremely popular #MeToo movement, Emily Joy and Hannah Paasch coined #ChurchToo to emphasize that sexual grooming and abuse happen in church too, and are often covered up or sometimes even rewarded by those in power.